zed356/todo-project/README.md

 ## Introduction
 Training project to practice frontend, backend and database development.
 Goal is to have a portfolio project that is growing in features over time.

+No tutorials were used, only documentations of technologies.

 ## Table of contents
 * [Current features](#current-features)